How to Measure Band Size for a Bra: Expert Guide

 This is the most critical measurement for determining your band size.

-Stand up straight and wrap the measuring tape firmly around your ribcage, directly under your bust (where the band of a bra would sit).
+- Stand up straight and wrap the measuring tape firmly around your chest, directly under your bust and around your arms (where the band of a bra would sit).

-Make sure the tape is level and snug, but not cutting into your skin.
+- Make sure to grab the tape or string firmly so it is level and snug, but not cutting into your skin.

 This number is your raw underbust measurement.
 For example, if you measure 31.5”, round up to 32.